jamesoff/simplemonitor/docs/loggers/seq.rst

 seq - seq log server
 ^^^^^^^^^^^^^^^^^^^^

-Sends the status of monitors to a **seq** log server.
-See https://datalust.co for more information on Seq.
+Sends the status of monitors to a **Seq** log server.
+See https://datalust.co/seq for more information on Seq.

 .. confval:: endpoint

     :type: string
     :required: true

-    the full URI for the endpoint on the seq server, for example ``http:://localhost:5341/api/events/seq``.
+    Full URI for the endpoint on the seq server, for example ``http:://localhost:5341/api/events/raw``.
+    See the raw `API ingestion documentation <https://docs.datalust.co/docs/server-http-api#api>` for the curent endpoint URI.

 .. confval:: timeout